 Location.
-57° 3.041′ N, 135° 20.317′ W. Marker is in Sitka, Alaska, in Sitka Borough.
-Marker can be reached from Kaagwaantaan Street.
+57° 3.001′ N, 135° 20.122′ W. Marker is in Sitka, Alaska, in Sitka Borough.
+Marker is on Lincoln Street when traveling east.
 Touch for map.
-Marker is at or near this postal address: 200 Kaagwaantaan Street, Sitka AK 99835, United States of America.
+Marker is at or near this postal address: 240 Lincoln Street, Sitka AK 99835, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within walking distance of this marker.
 Tilson Building (about 300 feet away, measured in a direct line); Sentinel of a Divided Town (about 700 feet away); In This Place (about 700 feet away); 250th Anniversary of the Bering- Chirikov Expedition (approx. 0.2 miles away); Alaska Native Brotherhood Hall (approx. 0.2 miles away); Emmons House (approx. ¼ mile away).

 More about this marker.
 Marker is mounted on the church beside the front door.